Jack Munns: Dagenham & Redbridge

 On 6 September 2018, he signed for National League side and hometown club Dagenham & Redbridge on a deal until the end of the season, having been on trial.
 In May 2019, it was announced that he would be released following the expiration of his contract at the end of the 2018–19 campaign.

 Dover Athletic

 On 29 May 2019, Munns signed for Dover Athletic on a two-year deal active from 1 July 2019.
 Following's Dover's decision to not play any more matches in the 2020–21 season, made in late January, and subsequent null and voiding of all results, on 5 May 2021 it was announced that Munns was out of contract and had left the club.

 Boreham Wood

 In August 2021 he signed for National League side Boreham Wood, making his debut on 21 August in a 2–0 win at Weymouth.

 Billericay Town

 In November 2021 he dropped down a division to sign for National League South side Billericay Town, becoming new manager, Jody Brown's, first signing at the club.

 Hornchurch

 On 1 September 2022, Munns signed for Hornchurch.
+In February 2023, Munns returned to the National League South with Concord Rangers.

+In June 2023, it was announced that Munns had returned to Hornchurch.

+Chatham Town

+On 20 August 2023, Munns signed for Chatham Town.

+Welling United

+On 29 March 2024, he joined National League South club Welling United.
+He departed the club in September 2024.

+Brentwood Town

+In November 2024, Munns joined Isthmian League North Division side Brentwood Town, making his debut in an Essex Senior Cup defeat.

+Cheshunt

+In November 2024, Munns joined Isthmian Premier League side Cheshunt, making his debut in a Velocity Cup defeat at Billericay.

+Potters Bar Town

+In July 2025, Munns joined Potters Bar Town.